realhuman101/AWP/ROADMAD.md

 # Roadmap

 This roadmap outlines the planned future developments for the project.
-It is a living document that will be updated as new plans are made and priorities change.
+It is a live document that will be updated as new plans are made and priorities change.

 ## Next Release